Muon Stopping Power, Range and Energy Loss

 The DEB package is installed with the command,

-$ sudo dpkg -i urange-dev-[version].deb
+$ sudo dpkg -i murange-dev-[version].deb

 on Debian Linux derivative distributions (Debian, Ubuntu).

-Both packages include system configuration files to perform updates via the respective package manager tool.
+Both packages include system configuration files to perform updates via the respective package manager tool,

 Documentation